How Kate Fairhurst is using GrowthMinds to grow startups during the pandemic.

 Did you have to make difficult choices, and what are the lessons learned?

 Kate Fairhurst: Startup life is full of difficult decisions.
-Obviously, for many businesses, the objective for the last year has been survival, not growth, but the solid business practice is the key to both.
+Obviously, for many businesses, the objective for the last year has been survival, not growth, but solid business practice is the key to both.
 Interviewing founders through our jobs-to-be-done research has made sure we’re not just helping startups solve functional problems but truly eliminating what’s stopping them from reaching their business objectives.
 With qualitative and quantitative evidence, decisions become less risky, and outcomes become more predictable.

 What specific tools, software and management skills are you using to navigate this crisis?